 I wish I could properly credit the wise creator of this clothespin chore system.
 If you are the creative genius – message me and I’ll gladly offer you credit and a chocolate bar.

 Today I put the finishing touches on this project, and I can’t wait to show you.

 Please celebrate this small victory of crossing the finish line.
 With the help of my 5 year old assistant who kept me motivated.

 - Tin bucket from Michael’s (with a 40% off coupon, of course)

-- One different colour of acrylic paint for each child (dollar store)
+- One different colour of acrylic paint for each child: so many colour choices here

-Landon and I painted half the clothespins so there was enough room to write on each one.
-I tried really hard to not micromanage and he proudly painted his colours all by himself.
+We painted half the clothespins so there was enough room to write on each one.
+I tried really hard to not micromanage and my boy proudly painted his colours all by himself.